lans.cloud Tools

 Can I set a maximum number of people per team?

 Yes.
-Switch the grouping mode to "Max per Team" and enter a limit.
+Under "Split by", pick "Max per Team" and enter a limit.
 The tool creates as many teams as needed so that no team exceeds your maximum, and still balances the remainder fairly.

 Is the team assignment really random?